-Person-Cent tered Planning Pro cess Requirements: VT Policy Assessment Policy A lignment 42 CFR HCBS Requirement - Person Centered Process DDS Policy, Rules, Guidelines VT Statutory or Policy Guidance Shared Living (1-2 persons) Supervised Living (1-2 persons) Staffed Living (1-2 persons) Group Living (3-6 persons) Group Community Supports (Provider Controlled Settings) 5.
+Person-Centered Planning Process Requirements: VT Policy Assessment Policy Alignment 42 CFR HCBS Requirement - Person Centered Process DDS Policy, Rules, Guidelines VT Statutory or Policy Guidance Shared Living (1-2 persons) Supervised Living (1-2 persons) Staffed Living (1-2 persons) Group Living (3-6 persons) Group Community Supports (Provider Controlled Settings) Sec 201, 414-17, 526, 621 5.
 Includes strategies for solving conflict or disagreement within the process, including clear conflict-of-interest guidelines for all planning participants Title 18 VSA 206A §8727 DCF Residential Treatment Licensing Regulations Sec 201, 202, 511, DD Act requires that a variety of conflict resolution strategies be available including formal grievance and appeals and complaints processes, mediation, and arbitration.
 The DD Act also includes a provision for "next friend" which recognizes grievances and complaints brought forward on behalf of an individual who may not be capable to initiate a process on their own.
 The DDS grievance and appeal process requires adherence to Medicaid Managed Care grievance and appeal rules under the GC demonstration.
 DCF Residential Licensing Regulations provide for complaint and grievance processes and written documentation that the child and family have received information regarding the process and how to request advocacy and other support for reporting and resolving complaints.
 Partial Conflict of interest guidelines are not explicit Partial Conflict of interest guidelines are not explicit Partial Conflict of interest guidelines are not explicit Partial Conflict of interest guidelines are not explicit Partial Conflict of interest guidelines are not explicit 6.
-Providers of HCBS for the individual, or those who have an interest in or are employed by a provider of HCBS for the individual must not provide case management Title 18 VSA 206A §8727 Administrative Rules on Agency Designation Sec.
+Providers of HCBS for the individual, or those who have an interest in or are employed by a provider of HCBS for the individual Fitle 18 VSA 206A §8727 Administrative Rules on Agency Designation Sec.
 4.15 MCO Grievance and Appeal Rules VT Statute provides for the designation and certification of Developmental Service Agencies to serve specific geographic regions of the State or to provide specialized support to specific populations.
 Participants may choose where to receive their case management services from among approved providers and may choose a single agency for all services.
-DDS rules provide for persons to receive support from independently practicing Qualified Developmental Partial Conflict of interest guidelines are not explicit Guidelines regarding separation of functions within Partial Conflict of interest guidelines are not explicit Guidelines regarding separation of functions within Partial Conflict of interest guidelines are not explicit Guidelines regarding separation of functions within Partial Conflict of interest guidelines are not explicit Guidelines regarding separation of functions within Partial Conflict of interest guidelines are not explicit Guidelines regarding separation of functions within or develop the Disabilities Professionals (QDDP's). entities are not
+Partial Conflict of interest guidelines are not explicit Guidelines regarding Partial Conflict of interest guidelines are not explicit Guidelines regarding Partial Conflict of interest guidelines are not explicit Partial Conflict of interest guidelines are not explicit Partial Conflict of interest guidelines are not explicit